About UTRA

 Section 2 – Meetings of the Executive Committee

 (a) Generally.
-The Executive Committee, in conjunction with the Events Committee will plan the number and schedule of meetings for the upcoming year, prior to year-end. .
+The Executive Committee, in conjunction with the Volunteer Committee will plan the number and schedule of meetings for the upcoming year, prior to year-end.

-(e) Notice of Meetings .
-Notice of each regular or special meeting of the Executive Committee stating the time and place thereof shall be given by the President, the Vice-President or the Secretary to each member of the Board not less than three (3) days before the meeting, by mailing the notice, postage prepaid, addressed to each member of the Executive Committee at his or her residence or usual place of business, or not less than two (2) days before the meeting, by delivering the notice, postage prepaid, addressed to each member of the Executive Committee at his or her residence or usual place of business, or not less than two (2) days before the meeting, be delivering the notice to each member of the Executive Committee personally, by electronic transmission or by telephone.
+(e) Notice of Meetings.
+Notice of each regular or special meeting of the Executive Committee stating the time and place thereof shall be given by the President, the Vice-President or the Secretary to each member of the Board not less than two (2) days before the meeting, by e-mail.

 (e) Procedure.
 The order of business and all other matters of procedure at every meeting of the directors may be determined by the person presiding at the meeting.